Butch Trucks, Allman Brothers Band co-founder, dies at 69

 Gregg became the band's chief songwriter, while Duane, who had played on records by Aretha Franklin and Wilson Pickett as a session picker, was its guitar whiz and de facto leader.

+For years, Trucks and drummer Jai Johanny "Jaimoe" Johanson kept the beat side by side.

-The Allman Brothers Band eventually settled in Macon, Georgia and are widely considered among the pioneers of southern rock.
+The Allman Brothers Band eventually settled in Macon, Georgia, and are widely considered among the pioneers of Southern rock.

 In 2016, Trucks told Forbes that becoming stars in the music industry was one of the worst things that could have happened.